TartaricAcid/TouhouLittleMaid/docs/preset_animation.md

 | :---------------------------------------------------------: | :----------------------------------------------------------: |
 | `touhou_little_maid:animation/base/time/system_rotation.js` | Used to make watch pointer animation, rotate the Z angle of the group according to the time in the system |

-## Positioning Bone
+## Positioning Group
 For rendering positioning, based on the pivot point of the group, can be empty.
 ### `armLeftPositioningBone`

 Position the left-handed item, its parent group must be `armLeft`